-Can you use pudding to make a cake moist?
+How do you make a cake mix less moist?

-How to make a box cake mix taste like homemade?
+How do I make a box cake more moist?

 To get an extra rich and moist cake, stir in two extra egg yolks along with the eggs the recipe calls for.
 Add sugar and flour to the dry mix.
 Add 1/4- 1 cup sugar and flour to your cake mix.
 Use coffee instead of water for chocolate cakes.

 Why is my cake dry and crumbly?

 If you put too much flour in, the wet ingredients will absorb the flour leaving your cake dry and crumbly.
 Your cake can also end up dry if you don’t add enough butter or eggs.
 Make sure you follow the recipe correctly next time and always double check your oven temperature.

 What happens if you put an extra egg in cake mix?

 Because emulsifiers hold water and fat together, adding extra egg yolks to the batter enables the batter to hold extra liquid and, consequently, extra sugar.
 This helps create a moister and sweeter cake that will still bake up with a good structure rather than falling into a gooey mass.

 What do I do if my cake is too soft?